Want to Join Our Awesome Team?

 The following positions are application based: SGA Student Assistant, SGA Webmaster, Touch-N-Go Sound Technician, the WIKD 102.5 Operations Board Member, Chief of Staff, Director of Marketing and Communications, and Director of Community Relations.

-If you’re a freshman or first-year transfer to Embry-Riddle, First Year Initiative (or FYI, as we call it) may be your place!
-As a member of FYI, you will immediately become involved with SGA events and learn about how the SGA operates in a more intimate basis.
+If you’re a freshman or first-year transfer to Embry-Riddle, SGA’s Transitional Experience Program (or STEP, as we call it) may be your place!
+As a member of STEP, you will immediately become involved with SGA events and learn about how the SGA operates in a more intimate basis.

-As a member of FYI, you’ll get first hand exposure to what we do here on campus the Student Government Association.
-While FYI members do not represent the Student Government Association under any official capacity, there are many opportunities for FYI members to grow within the SGA.
+As a member of STEP, you’ll get first hand exposure to what we do here on campus the Student Government Association.
+While STEP members do not represent the Student Government Association under any official capacity, there are many opportunities for STEP members to grow within the SGA.

-With the leadership experience and knowledge they’ve gained, many members of FYI easily transition into a SGA representative position by their second year.
+With the leadership experience and knowledge they’ve gained, many members of STEP easily transition into a SGA representative position by their second year.

 Member At Large: